jaycech3n/math/_notes/reedy-fibrations.md

 # Reedy fibrations

-The first part of this writeup mostly follows {% TODO: cite Shulman %}.
+The first part of this exposition mostly follows {% cite shulman:univalence:14 %}.

-**Note.**
-There's quite likely not so much in here that can't already be found in the nLab; what you'll get, however, perhaps, is a slightly idiosyncratic personal touch and a curious mix of mathematical and type theoretic settings.

 **Notation.**
 We denote "$x$ (is) an object of $\mathcal C$" variously by $x \in \mathcal C$ or $x \in \mathrm{ob}(\mathcal C)$.
 Similarly, "$f$ (is) an arrow of $\mathcal C$" may be denoted $f \in \mathcal C$ or $f \in \mathrm{mor}(\mathcal C)$, but we shall be careful to always disambiguate with the latter notation if there is a danger of confusion.

 {% TODO: write a conventions file %}

 ## Inverse categories